calvinhobbes119/CarND-Capstone/README.md

 #### Waypoint Updater

-The waypoint updater node is responsible for publishing the list of waypoints (including position and velocity) to the waypoint_follower node at a periodic rate of 25Hz.
-Having too many waypoints can increase the computation burden which results in latency issues, whereas having too few waypoints can lead to jerky deceleration when a traffic light turns yellow or red.
+The waypoint updater node is responsible for calculating and publishing the list of waypoints which includes position and linear/angular velocity to the waypoint_follower node at a periodic rate of 25Hz.
+Having too many waypoints can increase the computation burden which results in latency issues.
+On the other hand, having too few waypoints can lead to jerky deceleration when a traffic light turns yellow or red.
 To overcome this, we only publish 30 waypoints to the waypoint-follower node at any given time in the case of the simulated track.
 However the velocity profile is computed based on a much longer time frame of 125 waypoints so we can detect changing traffic lights in a timely manner and provide a smooth deceleration response.
 This is shown in the picture below.

 ![waypoint_updater.png](https://github.com/calvinhobbes119/CarND-Capstone/blob/master/imgs/Waypoint_Updater.png)

 ### Control
-#### DBW
+#### Drive-By-Wire (DBW) Node
-TODO : Vinod
+We experimented with different settings for the PID parameters for smooth acceleration response, as well as with the max deceleration parameter to provide smooth stopping behavior.
+We also updated the Drive-By-Wire (DBW) node to use the distance to the stopline for a traffic-light to decide when to apply maximum braking torque.
+The following video shows the performance of the car in the Simulator track, as well as some parameters we monitor to ensure that jerk is kept to a minimum.

 #### Waypoint follower
 No chnages.